QUESTIONS ABOUT UNIVERSITY INTEGRATION

 In-person programs, which can be completed entirely on campus, may include some remote or fully online course options to provide more flexibility for students as they plan their schedule.
 Currently, a majority of students taking in-person programs choose to take at least one online course per semester.

 Although this may vary by major or campus, we expect that at least 75% of your courses will be delivered in person, on your home campus.
-The majority of students currently take at least one online course per semester, so this is consistent with what most students are experiencing now.
+Most students currently take at least one online course per semester, so this is consistent with what most students are experiencing now.

 University administrators, integrations leaders and faculty will work together to develop curriculum and implement it over the course of three years.
 This is one of the most important aspects of the integration work, and every effort will be made to ensure we produce the best possible product for our students and communities.
 Learn more about curriculum changes and what they mean for students